ansible/vscode-ansible/README.md

 > The screenshots and animations presented in this README have been taken using
 > the One Dark Pro theme.
 The default VS Code theme will not show the syntax
-> elements as distinctly, unless customized.
+> elements as distinctly unless customized.
 Virtually any theme other than
 > default will do better.

 ### Validation